CBEP-SoCB-Details/Portland-SLR/README.md

 supplementary analysis included:
 1.  a deeper dive into whether sea level rise in our region shows signs of accelerating, as has been widely predicted, and
-2. Development of development of a graphic examiniing whether frequency of extreme tidal flooding has increased.
+2. Development of a graphic examining whether frequency of extreme tidal flooding has increased.

 # Summary of Data Sources